oddjobs-maple/odd_jobs/out/README.md

 Besinners are defined by their use of the Magical Mitten, a level 10 claw with no job requirements.
 There are sometimes other claws that can be used by beginners, but this will vary by implementation.
 Some implementations may not even have any claws usable by beginners — not even the Magical Mitten — and thus besinners are impossible in such implementations.

 Depending on the implementation, besinners may only be able to throw Snowballs.
 They can possibly also throw arrows, and/or other throwing stars like Ilbis.

+Besinners do worse damage than their ordinary (STR-based) permabeginner counterparts, and although they have some attacking range, it is extremely short due to the lack of Keen Eyes.

 ## Permabeginner